 Were you taught that debt is bad and that you should pay it off as soon as possible?

-As business owners, you want to spend some time understanding how debts work, how it impacts your taxes, and how you can use them to create more wealth.
+As business owners, you want to spend some time understanding how debts work, how they impact your taxes, and how you can use them to create more wealth.
 If you only focus on paying off your debts, you may incur unnecessary taxes and lose thousands of dollars in missed opportunities.

 Using Debt Strategies to Create Wealth

-Borrowing funds allow you to acquire assets that produce an income or a return sooner.
+Borrowing funds allows you to acquire assets that produce an income or a return sooner.
 An example of this is a mortgage.

 Most people don’t have money readily available to buy a property, so they borrow it from the bank and pay it off over time.
 You get to own the home and reap the gains of having the property sooner.